Nucleoside triphosphate: DNA and RNA synthesis

 The cellular processes of DNA replication and transcription involve DNA and RNA synthesis, respectively.
 DNA synthesis uses dNTPs as substrates, while RNA synthesis uses rNTPs as substrates.
 NTPs cannot be converted directly to dNTPs.
 DNA contains four different nitrogenous bases: adenine, guanine, cytosine and thymine.
 RNA also contains adenine, guanine, and cytosine, but replaces thymine with uracil.
 Thus, DNA synthesis requires dATP, dGTP, dCTP, and dTTP as substrates, while RNA synthesis requires ATP, GTP, CTP, and UTP.

 Nucleic acid synthesis is catalyzed by either DNA polymerase or RNA polymerase for DNA and RNA synthesis respectively.
-These enzymes covalently link the free -OH group on the 3’ carbon of a growing chain of nucleotides to the α-phosphate on the 5’ carbon of the next (d)NTP, releasing the β- and γ-phosphate groups as pyrophosphate (PPi).
+These enzymes covalently link the free -OH group on the 3' carbon of a growing chain of nucleotides to the α-phosphate on the 5' carbon of the next (d)NTP, releasing the β- and γ-phosphate groups as pyrophosphate (PPi).
 This results in a phosphodiester linkage between the two (d)NTPs.
 The release of PPi provides the energy necessary for the reaction to occur.
-It is important to note that nucleic acid synthesis occurs exclusively in the 5’ to 3’ direction.
+Nucleic acid synthesis occurs exclusively in the 5' to 3' direction.